Working in Germany with the Opportunity Card

 With the Opportunity Card, you are allowed to do an unlimited number of trial jobs lasting up to two weeks each.
 The trial work must be qualified employment or aimed at the possibility of subsequent training so that you can achieve possible follow-up residence titles.
 In principle, you can switch between different trial jobs without any problems.

-The relevant regulations of the expanded Skilled Immigration Act will come into force on 01 June 2024.
-You can obtain the Opportunity Card from the competent German mission abroad in your country of origin (German Embassy or German Consulate) from this date.
+The relevant regulations of the expanded Skilled Immigration Act came into force on 01 June 2024.
+You can obtain the Opportunity Card from the competent German mission abroad in your country of origin (German Embassy or German Consulate).
 If you are already in Germany and have a legal residence title, you can apply for the Opportunity Card at the Foreigners’ Registration Office.

 In the points system for the Opportunity Card, you will find the criterion “Relevance to Germany”.
 This is not about language skills, but about previous stays in Germany (at least six months).
 Tourist trips (e.g. short stays within the framework of the Schengen Agreement, 90 days within 180 days) do not count here.
 Short-term trips to other EU states during the previous stay, on the other hand, are not a problem as long as the main focus of the stay continues to be in Germany.